jasoneflood/gdp12Hugo/docs/aws/content/0005_AccessControlsAndReports/index.en.md

 You can also integrate with Active Directory or LDAP to map user groups to these roles via Admin Console > Access Management.

-# 2. Workshop activities
+## Topics

+::children{depth=999}

+---

+## Workshop Activities

 For the purpose of this workshop we will explore a small fraction of these capabilities.
 It is important however that you are aware of what can be done.
-This workshop will leave you with a working version of GDP for a period of time, so you can ofcourse continue to experiment with some self paced study into the above topics.
+This workshop will leave you with a working version of GDP for a period of time, so you can of course continue to experiment with some self-paced study into the above topics.